Neovim Setup for OCaml

 In previous post, I elaborated on how to set up Neovim from scratch.
 However, I didn’t answer the following questions:

-1. What if an LSP does not support formatting, how to configure Neovim to support a third-party code formatting tool?
+1. What if an LSP does not support formatting, how do you configure Neovim to support a third-party code formatting tool?

-2. How to change configuration files when adding a new programming language?
+2. How do you change configuration files when adding a new programming language?

-Recently I was learning OCaml, I thought it would be a good chance to answer the questions.
+Recently, I started learning OCaml, and I thought it would be a good opportunity to answer these questions.

 Info